-The strategic framework includes eight principles, intended to define the Vaccine Alliance’s characteristics, its business model and its aspirations – such as making missed communities the first priority, being gender-focused, country-led and sustainable, being innovative, collaborative and accountable.
+The strategic framework includes nine principles, intended to define the Vaccine Alliance’s characteristics, its business model and its aspirations – such as making missed communities the first priority, being gender-focused, country-led and sustainable, being innovative, collaborative and accountable.

 The framework also includes four “strategic enablers” that will contribute to delivering on the new strategy.
 These are critical elements that the Alliance, including countries, need to put in place to successfully achieve the four strategic goals.
 They are:

 - secure long-term predictable funding for Gavi programmes